Bad Industry Habits Still Haunt Us

 Starting off with some really good news … I’m here to tell you there are real and practical solutions out there to our nationwide driver shortage.

 Got your attention?
 Good.

-An explanation is in order, however, to get you ready for the beauty of the solution we’ve developed at Zip Xpress and Green Transportation.
+An explanation is in order, however, to get you ready for the beauty of the solution we’ve developed at Zip Xpress.
 If you’re at all hopeful about and committed to the transportation industry, I believe you’ll be excited by what you’re going to read.

 Innocent-Sounding New Term

 The trucking business, as they used to call it, has always had a lot of insider lingo.

 An example: Some of us in the industry remember very well when the term “Exclusive Use of a Trailer” popped up and what it meant.

 The term, dating back to the 1960s, refers to a shipper buying the entire trailer, no matter how much – or how little – product had to be moved.
 It could be as little as one special automotive part, for example, being transported as “exclusive use” freight.